Tennessee set to execute inmate without turning off his implanted defibrillator

 Intellectual disability claim

-In recent years, Black's legal team has also tried and failed to get a new hearing over whether he is intellectually disabled and ineligible for the death penalty under U.S. Supreme Court precedent.
+In recent years, Black's legal team has unsuccessfully tried get a new hearing over whether he is intellectually disabled and ineligible for the death penalty under U.S. Supreme Court precedent.

 His attorneys have said that if they had delayed a prior attempt to seek his intellectual disability claim, he would have been spared under a 2021 state law.

 Nashville District Attorney Glenn Funk contended in 2022 that Black is intellectually disabled and deserves a hearing under that 2021 law, but the judge denied it.
-That is because an inmate can't get an intellectual disability hearing under the 2021 law if they have already filed a similar request and a court has ruled on it “on the merits."
+That is because the 2021 law denies a hearing to inmates who have already filed a similar request and a court has ruled on it “on the merits."

 In Funk's attempt, he focused on input from an expert for the state in 2004 who determined back then that Black didn’t meet the criteria for what was then called "mental retardation.”
 But she concluded that Black met the new law’s criteria for a diagnosis of intellectual disability.